waok8s/waofed/README.md

 >     clusterSelector: {}
 > ```

-Just deploy the `FederatedDeployment` with the annotation specified in WAOFedConfig, RSPOptimizer will detect the resource and generate an `ReplicaSchedulingPreference`.
+When a `FederatedDeployment` with the annotation specified in WAOFedConfig is deployed, RSPOptimizer will detect the resource and generate an `ReplicaSchedulingPreference`.

 ```yaml
 apiVersion: types.kubefed.io/v1beta1